-Meet our STEM experts and learn all about the marine life at Mote Aquarium.
+This fall we will livestream from our 135,000 gallon shark habitat.
+Meet our STEM experts and learn about marine life at Mote Aquarium.

 - Age (Grade): 08-09 (3rd), 09-10 (4th), 10-11 (5th), 11-12 (6th), 12-13 (7th), 13-14 (8th), 14-15 (9th), 15-16 (10th), 16-17 (11th), 17-18 (12th), Adult (College), Adult (Public; Library; Senior Center; etc)

 - Duration: 25 mins

 - Fee: FREE

 - Get a sneak peek at our Aquarium before the doors open to the public

 - Look inside our 135,000 gallon ocean habitat and observe sharks and fish.

 - Interact with a guest experts while they chat about different research areas.